emrdagkusu/data-structures-fall-2020/README.md

 ## Assignments of Data Structures and Algorithms Course

-These are the assignments that given during the fall semester of 2020.
+These are the assignments of COMP203 Course that given during the fall semester of 2020.